codescene-oss/code-coverage-examples-single-component/README.md

-# Example repo to demonstrate Code Coverage Gates with CodeScene
+# Simple repo to demonstrate Code Coverage Gates with CodeScene

-This repository contains some simple Java code with unit tests.
-The purpose of the repo is to illustrate how CodeScene's code coverage gates work, as well as giving concrete examples on what the gating looks like for various scenarios. (e.g. lack of coverage in new code, updating non-executable lines of code, etc.).
+This repository contains one simple Java module with unit tests.
+The purpose of the repo is to illustrate how CodeScene's code coverage gates work, as well as give concrete examples of what the gating looks like for various scenarios. (e.g. lack of coverage in new code, updating non-executable lines of code, etc.).

 As such, this repository is part of the CodeScene product documentation.